weakish/weakish.github.com/dive-into/rust.md

 Also, Rust allows multiple immutable pointers (`&`) but only one mutable pointer (`&mut`), and restricts mixing immutable and mutable pointers to the same target.
-The basic idea is to keep the number of reference to a value to one, replacing reference counting with reference moving.
+The basic idea is to keep the number of reference to a value to one, to make memory management easier for the compiler.

 ```rust
 let s1 = String::from("A long long string");
 let s2 = s1 + ".";
 ```

-Since the ownership moves from s1 to s2, .
-Conceptually s2 can be considered as a newly constructed immutable variable, but since the ownership moves from s1 to s2, and s1 becomes invalid afterwards, Rust just need to appends `"."` to the end of the value, which is efficient.
+Conceptually s2 can be considered as a newly constructed immutable variable, but since the ownership moves from s1 to s2, and s1 becomes invalid afterwards, the compiler just need to appends `"."` to the end of the value, which is efficient.

 Smart pointers can be used for reference counting.
 Smart pointers are structs satisfying `Deref` and `Drop` traits.